wassname/LoRA_are_lie_detectors/research_log.md

 Questions:
 - Why is my VAE failing and all the latent spaces are the same, even with no l1!
+  - oh dropout was 1, and the schedle was weong. fixes
+- why do I get inf, when using val??

 Solutions?
 - Just use a linear probe?
 I suspect this is not enougth.
 That's why we need VAE's.
 We need a way to desparsify.
 Well OK 1 layer VAE's are OK.